 Volatility Overlay risk - there are certain risks associated with the Volatility Overlay.
-These risks include that: (1) the Volatility Overlay may not be successful in reducing volatility, in particular, frequent or short-term volatility with little or no sustained market direction, and may result in losses or underperformance; (2) the Volatility Overlay is designed to reduce the market volatility risks of equity securities only, and does not take into account the volatility risks presented by other types of investments, such as debt securities or commodities; (3) the Volatility Overlay's managed volatility strategy may prevent you from achieving higher investment returns that may be available by investing in a comparable mutual fund without a similar volatility reduction strategy, and its use of derivatives will increase the Fund's expenses; (4) the Fund's use of leverage in order to reduce stock market losses or to maximize stock market gains could result in sudden or magnified losses in value.
-It therefore is possible that the

-Volatility Overlay could result in losses that are greater than if the Fund did not include the Volatility Overlay; and (5) if the Volatility Overlay does not successfully reduce the Fund's investment risks, or even if the Volatility Overlay is successful, the Fund may lose some or all of the value of its investment.
+These risks include that: (1) the Volatility Overlay may not be successful in reducing volatility, in particular, during periods of frequent or short-term volatility with little or no sustained market direction, and may result in losses or underperformance; (2) the Volatility Overlay may cause the Fund to underperform in certain periods of rapidly increasing equity values, especially following sharp declines in equity values; (3) the Volatility Overlay is designed to reduce the market volatility risks of equity securities only, and does not take into account the volatility risks presented by other types of investments, such as debt securities or commodities; (4) the Volatility Overlay's managed volatility strategy may prevent you from achieving higher investment returns that may be available by investing in a comparable mutual fund without a similar volatility reduction strategy, and its use of derivatives will increase the Fund's expenses; (5) the Fund's use of leverage in order to reduce stock market losses or to maximize stock market gains could result in sudden or magnified losses in value.
+It therefore is possible that the Volatility Overlay could result in losses that are greater than if the Fund did not include the Volatility Overlay; and (6) if the Volatility Overlay does not successfully reduce the Fund's investment risks, or even if the Volatility Overlay is successful, the Fund may lose some or all of the value of its investment.

-Management risk - the Fund is subject to the risk that the methods and analyses employed by the Fund's investment adviser or subadviser, or an Underlying Fund's subadviser, may not produce the desired results and, as a result, the Fund could lose value or underperform compared to its benchmark or other funds with similar objectives.
+Management risk - the Fund is subject to the risk that the methods and analyses employed by the Fund's investment adviser or subadviser, or an Underlying Fund's subadviser, may not produce the desired results.
+This could cause the Fund to lose value or its performance to lag those of relevant benchmarks or other funds with similar objectives.